About Early Alert

 South Dakota State University participates in an Early Alert program to identify undergraduate students who need assistance from academic and student service offices.
 The purpose of this program is to employ a collaborative effort through which faculty, advisors, and staff notify and support students who are demonstrating characteristics that hinder academic performance.
 Providing support to these students early in the semester is important to their success.

 Most 100- and 200-level courses at SDSU are supported by the Early Alert program.
-For a list of courses supported by the Early Alert program, click here.
+Please refer to the Early Alert page on InsideState for a list of courses supported by the Early Alert program.
 This program helps to identify students who need support for various reasons including:

 - Poor class attendance